Kyle7286/code-quiz/README.md

 * Learned how to add event listener to a class of buttons
 * Learned how to shuffle an array
 * Learned how to essentially create a randomized quiz with the answeres randomized as well which was possible due to the structure of the data object
+* Learned how to sort an array ascending/descending

 ## Screenshots/Gif 📊
 ---